3rd Mechanized Corps (1940 formation)

 The 3rd Mechanized Corps (3-й механизированный корпус) was a mechanized corps of the Red Army.
 Formed in June 1940 during World War II, the corps was stationed in occupied Lithuania under the Baltic Special Military District.
-The corps was destroyed during in late June 1941 during the Battle of Raseiniai, one of the initial battles of Operation Barbarossa.
+The corps was destroyed in late June 1941 during the Battle of Raseiniai, one of the initial battles of Operation Barbarossa.

 Formation and prewar service

 The 3rd Mechanized Corps began forming in June 1940 in the Western Special Military District, just after the Soviet occupation of the Baltic states.
 Responsibility for the formation of the corps was soon shifted to the newly created Baltic Special Military District.
 The headquarters and corps troops were formed at Vilnius from those of the 24th Rifle Corps, and the motorcycle regiment from the 123rd Cavalry Regiment of the 7th Cavalry Division.
 Its 2nd Tank Division was formed at Yanov from the 7th Cavalry Division, although its tank regiment was created by combining a tank battalion from the 21st Heavy Tank Brigade, the 7th Cavalry Division tank regiment, and a rifle division tank battalion.
 Its 5th Tank Division was formed at Prienai and Alytus primarily from the 2nd Light Tank Brigade with a tank battalions of the 21st Heavy Tank Brigade from Minsk and the 121st Rifle Division used to complete its tank battalions.
 The howitzer and motor rifle regiments of the division were formed from the howitzer regiment and the 344th Rifle Regiment of the 84th Rifle Division.
 The remainder of the 84th Rifle Division was reorganized at Vilnius as its 84th Motorized Division, whose tank regiment was formed from the tank battalions of the 84th, 113th, and 143rd Rifle Divisions.